Sharilee obtained a degree in secondary English education from the University of Calgary. She has taught in Canada for 10 years.

 Starring: Matt Damon, Ben Affleck, Robin Williams

 Good Will Hunting was written by its two main actors, and it's the movie that made Matt Damon and Ben Affleck household names.
 I loved this movie!

-Matt plays Will Hunting, a lonely genius who works as a caretaker at the university, whose remarkable math talent is "discovered" by math professor, Gerald Lambeau.
-After an unfortunate incident with the law, Will is forced into therapy and math lessons.
+Matt plays Will Hunting, a lonely genius who works as a caretaker at a university and whose remarkable math talent is "discovered" by math professor Gerald Lambeau (Robin Williams).
+After an unfortunate incident with the law, Hunting is forced into therapy and math lessons.
 A battle of wills ensues, as Hunting wants to stick to his old familiar life and his teacher wants him to take the opportunities his talents afford him.

 As far as teacher movies go, this one has a different setup.
-Unlike many teacher movies, the student does not find out he's smart, thanks to a dedicated teacher.
-Instead, he already knows he is very intelligent, but doesn't want the superstar life that goes along with his genius.
+Unlike many movies in this genre, this student does not learn that he is smart.
+Instead, this character already knows he is intelligent, but doesn't want the superstar life that goes along with his genius.
 Instead, he finds comfort in the familiar bars and construction sites of his friends, and is afraid to go ahead and live up to his potential.

 Psychological insight, stellar acting, and excellent production make this an entertaining and passionate watch.

-Academy Awards: Matt Damon and Ben Affleck won for Best Screeplay written directly for screen, Robin Williams won for Best Supporting Actor, Matt Damon nominated for Best Actor.
+Awards: Matt Damon and Ben Affleck won for Best Screenplay written directly for screen; Robin Williams won for Best Supporting Actor; Matt Damon nominated for Best Actor.
 See full list of accolades and awards.

 5. The Class